semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 ### files

-The `files` property holds a list of `path` and `content` pairs and is used for storing files.
+The `files` property holds a list of items with `path` and `content` pairs and is used for storing files in `secrets`.

 #### path

-The `path` property holds the name of the file that will be stored.
+The `path` property holds the name of the file that will be stored – this value is related to the way the file is going to be referenced and restored in the future and should not exist in the GitHub repository.

 #### content